• Skip to primary navigation

 Find the Best Visitors Coverage for Your French Adventure

-In this article, we’ll walk you through France’s travel insurance requirements, available coverage options, and typical costs to help you find the best plan for your needs.
-We’ll also share key safety tips to make your trip to France both enjoyable and worry-free.
+In this article, we’ll guide you through the country’s travel insurance requirements, coverage options, and typical costs to help you find the best plan for your trip.
+We’ll also share key safety tips to ensure a smooth adventure.

 TL;DR — Key Takeaways

-• Travel insurance is strongly recommended for France, especially for non-EU travelers, as the public healthcare system does not cover foreign visitors without coverage.
+• Travel insurance is strongly recommended for France, especially for non-EU travelers, since the public healthcare system does not cover foreign visitors without valid coverage.

-• Proof of insurance is mandatory if you need a Schengen visa, with a minimum of €30,000 in medical coverage.
+• If you need a Schengen visa, you must provide proof of insurance that includes at least €30,000 in medical coverage.

-• Look for policies that cover emergency medical care, hospitalization, repatriation, trip cancellations, lost luggage, and 24/7 global assistance.
+• When choosing a policy, look for coverage that includes emergency medical care, hospitalization, repatriation, trip cancellations, lost luggage, and 24/7 global assistance.

-• If you’re heading to the French Alps, ski resorts, or hiking trails, ensure your policy covers winter sports and adventure activities.
+• If you plan to visit the French Alps, ski resorts, or hiking trails, ensure your policy covers winter sports and adventure activities.

-• Major cities like Paris, Lyon, and Nice have excellent healthcare facilities, and coverage helps ensure access to private clinics with shorter wait times and English-speaking doctors.
+• Major cities like Paris, Lyon, and Nice offer excellent healthcare facilities, and having coverage ensures access to private clinics with shorter wait times and English-speaking doctors.

 Do I Need Travel Insurance for France?

-Travel insurance is mandatory for all non-EU travelers, who must present an insurance certificate upon arrival in France.
-This certificate must prove coverage for all medical and hospital expenses, including repatriation and death-related costs, for the entire duration of their stay.
+Travel insurance is mandatory for all non-EU travelers who must present an insurance certificate upon arrival in France as proof of coverage.
+This certificate confirms that all medical and hospital expenses, including repatriation and death-related costs, are covered for the entire duration of their stay.

 If you need a Schengen visa to enter France, your policy must provide at least €30,000 in medical coverage.
-Since tourists often have to pay for medical services out of pocket, these expenses can quickly add up, making comprehensive coverage essential to protect you from costly bills.
+Since tourists often have to pay for medical services upfront, these expenses can quickly add up, making comprehensive coverage essential to protect you from costly bills.

 EU visitors typically have access to healthcare through the European Health Insurance Card (EHIC) or the newer European Health Insurance Card (EHIC 2).
-Both cards are valid and accepted across EU countries, allowing travelers to receive necessary medical treatment during temporary stays in France and elsewhere.
+Both cards are valid and accepted across EU countries, allowing travelers to receive necessary medical treatment during temporary stays in France and other member states.

-However, additional coverage is still advisable to protect against other risks, such as repatriation, lost luggage, or trip cancellations.
-Additionally, if you plan to participate in high-risk outdoor activities, your policy should cover medical evacuation and helicopter rescue.
+However, additional coverage is still advisable to protect against other risks such as repatriation, lost luggage, or trip cancellations.
+Additionally, if you plan to participate in high-risk outdoor activities, ensure your policy includes medical evacuation and helicopter rescue coverage.

 Read More: Is Travel Insurance Worth It?